Truss: UK to cap domestic energy prices, end fracking ban

 “They should be taxing those energy companies more, that’s what they should be doing.
 All those profits they’re getting and they’re not taxing them — that alone makes me have no confidence (in Truss),” she added.

 The invasion of Ukraine has caused an energy crisis across Europe.
-Russia has choked off the supplies of cheap natural gas that the continent depended on for years to run factories, generate electricity and heat homes.
+Russia has reduced the supplies of cheap natural gas that the continent depended on for years to run factories, generate electricity and heat homes, sending prices soaring.

 “The reason we are in this difficult situation is because of (Russian President Vladimir) Putin’s appalling war in Ukraine,” Truss said.
 “But we do need to make sure that our energy supplies are more resilient and more secure, so we are never in this situation again.”

-Truss announced a new “energy supply task force” that will negotiate long-term energy contracts with domestic and international suppliers, and said Britain would ramp up all domestic energy sources.
+Truss announced a new “energy supply task force” that will negotiate long-term energy contracts with suppliers and said Britain would ramp up all domestic energy sources.
 The U.K. has dramatically increased the amount of energy generated by wind power in recent years and plans to build more nuclear power stations.

 Truss also said she would issue more than 100 new licenses for North Sea drilling and end a ban on fracking in Britain.
 Both measures will be condemned by environmentalists, who worry Truss may backtrack on the U.K.’s legally binding commitment to reduce carbon emissions to net zero by 2050.